-Kaopectate is a drug commonly given to dogs for treating diarrhea but it is not without some controversy.
-It was formulated for humans and is similar to the more popularly known Pepto-Bismol marketed by Procter & Gamble.
+Kaopectate is a drug commonly given to dogs for treating diarrhea but it’s not without some controversy.
+It was formulated for humans and is similar to the more popularly known Pepto-Bismol.
 Kaopectate has gone though some changes over the years which adds to the confusion for giving it to pets.

-Since diarrhea is a common symptom in K9s, I’ve decided to address some concerns many dog owners are inquiring about regarding the use of Kaopectate for treating your best friend.
+Since diarrhea is a common symptom in canines, many dog owners are inquiring about the use of Kaopectate and similar products for treating a four-legged best friend.

-Only since 2004 has Kaopectate used active ingredients very similar to Pepto Bismol.
-Kaopectate now contains bismuth subsalicylate or attapulgite if you are in Canada.
+Kaopectate contains bismuth subsalicylate or attapulgite (if you’re in Canada).
 The drug is taken orally, either liquid or capsule form, and treats mild diarrhea possibly indigestion, stomach ulcers and nausea.
 Again, this drug was intended for humans so what’s the story with giving it to pets?

 Can I Give My Dog Kaopectate?
 Answer: Yes, with caution